kealanparr/old-next-js-developer-forge/content/pages/about.md

 Hi, my names **Kealan Parr**.
 I'm a **Senior Fullstack Developer** at Amberlabs, with five years experience.

 A few years ago I was finishing my Biology degree and had to do some basic programming for my Biological data.
-I ended up more interested in programming than collecting the biological data I was collecting.
+I ended up more interested in programming than collecting the biological data.

 I knew I had to side step into coding.